ccz181078/Coq-BB5/CoqBB5/BB5/README.md

 cd ../CoqBB5/BB5 && make -j 13
 ```

-Compiling BusyCoq (see `../../BusyCoq`) is needed first in order to get proofs for 12 out the 13 [Sporadic Machines](#sporadic-machines).
+In the above, compiling BusyCoq first (see `../../BusyCoq`) is needed in order to get the proofs for 12 out the 13 [Sporadic Machines](#sporadic-machines).
 BusyCoq takes about 8 minutes on 13 cores (Apple silicon).

 #### Compile time